-And just when you think it can’t get better, we travel the Wild Coast along the ocean to the Eastern Cape, home of the friendly Xhosa people.
+And just when you think it can’t get better, we travel the spectacular Whale Coast along the ocean to the Eastern Cape, home of the friendly Xhosa people.
 Our home is Hermanus, voted “World’s Best Whale Watching Spot.”(The whale population here exploded in recent years.
 Scientists say over 20, 000 humpbacks splash these Indian Ocean waters as they migrate in August from Antarctica to Mozambique.)
 Past groups loved our chartered sailing day to view the omnipresent dolphins, Cape Seals, Southern Right whales, humpbacks and Bryde’s whales.

 Africa changes us with a magic that can’t be described.
 So vast, it’s where everything is magnified and leaves the most enduring memories.
 You have to experience it to believe it.
 Join us as we explore three different regions in one vacation to encompass your dreams.
 There’s no prep.
 Just show up and let AFS be your concierge for large fun in South Africa.

 Experience the majesty of Table Mountain, the soul of the African safari and the songs of the Humpback whales all in one jam-packed week.